Portfolio optimization with mixture vector autoregressive models: The mixture vector autoregressive model

-MVAR may be seen as an alternative to multivariate GARCH when the data presents heteroskedasticity and time-dependent cross correlations, while also accounting for possible multimodality and asymmetry in the distribution.
+MVAR may be seen as an alternative to multivariate GARCH when the data presents heteroskedasticity and time-dependent correlation matrices, while also accounting for possible multimodality and asymmetry in the distribution.